Gingivostomatitis

 • Red and inflamed throat

-• Severe inflammation where the gum meets the teeth
+• Severe inflammation where the gums meet the teeth

 • Inflamed cheeks